 The track went past a shed where the trains are kept and maintained (above right).
 There was also a little cafe for refreshments.
 We were constantly seeing mugs of tea being brought out for the drivers!

 I loved all the little level crossing signs, well all the vintage looking signs.
 There’s just something about them.
 I guess they are original, as this railway has been there since 1969.
-The history is quite fascinating, and you can read about it here.

 If you’re ever in the West London area and have a train-mad child, I totally recommend this place!